Sovrano28/Whatsapp-UI-Clone/README.md

 </p>

 ## Overview

-This project is an interactive clone of the WhatsApp user interface built with only HTML, TailwindCSS, and vanilla JavaScript.
+The is an interactive web application that faithfully replicates the user interface of the popular messaging platform, WhatsApp.
+It has been developed using HTML, TailwindCSS, and vanilla JavaScript.

+With this clone, you can experience the familiar look and feel of WhatsApp, including its iconic logo and color scheme.
+The app features both light and dark themes, allowing users to switch between them seamlessly, just like in the original WhatsApp application.

+It is designed to be fully responsive, ensuring optimal user experience on various devices, including mobile phones, tablets, and desktop computers.
+The layout, elements, and components have been carefully crafted to adapt seamlessly to different screen sizes, providing a consistent and enjoyable user experience across platforms.

+In addition to its visual fidelity, the WhatsApp UI Clone also aims to replicate the core visual elements and navigation of WhatsApp.
+Users can explore the various sections of the app, such as `Chats`, `Status`, `Calls` and `Settings`, and get a sense of how the original WhatsApp interface functions.

+The WhatsApp UI Clone showcases my ability to design and develop a visually appealing user interface.
+While it does not include the messaging feature, it demonstrates my proficiency in UI design principles and front-end development techniques used in popular messaging applications like WhatsApp.
+By exploring this clone, you can see my attention to detail and my commitment to creating a seamless and enjoyable user experience.

 ## Light and Dark themes

-The app has light and dark mode features and can be changed by going to settings just like in your regular WhatsApp for desktop or mobile.
+The app has light and dark mode features and can be changed by going to `Settings` just like in your regular WhatsApp for desktop or mobile.
 <p align="center">
   <img src="https://i.postimg.cc/qv0KyHkZ/readme-app-nav-slides-light-mode.png"/>
   <img src="https://i.postimg.cc/259LsqnP/readme-app-nav-slides-dark-mode.png"/>